Samuel Porter Jones: Evangelistic career

 Jones was ordained as a Methodist preacher by the North Georgia Conference of the Methodist Episcopal Church, South.
 He became a traveling circuit preacher in October 1872, tending the Van Wert circuit, a group of five churches spread over four counties.

 He became the South’s most famous evangelist and preacher in the late nineteenth century.
 He aimed his messages especially at men, often regarded as the most difficult demographic group to reach.
 His evangelistic style was considered coarse, daring and even admirable, as in this contemporaneous description “Sam Jones is a remarkable man.
 Uneducated and in many respects absolutely ignorant, he has the faculty of striking that chord of nature that makes him one with the audience before him, which he sways with a wasteful hand.
 The terseness of his language is bold and biting, and in a vague sort of way calls to mind the exhortations and anathemas of the stern old Jewish prophets.
 How absurd yet striking was an expression made by this wild preacher in the course of a sermon on honesty!
 Said he: 'God will put his angels on half rations rather than see an honest man starve.'
 On another occasion he apostrophized the rich men of the community and reproached them for their grasping miserliness.
 'Why,' said he,'you men could be tolled to hell by laying a nickel every ten feet along the path!'
-Such phrases, which in many cases are almost vulgar, give an air of sensation to his meetings…” In 1885, he headlined a revival in Nashville, Tennessee, where he converted Thomas Green Ryman, who, along with Jones built the Union Gospel Tabernacle, later named the Ryman Auditorium (home to the Grand Ole Opry) after Ryman's death.
+Such phrases, which in many cases are almost vulgar, give an air of sensation to his meetings…” In 1885, he headlined a revival in Nashville, Tennessee, where he converted Thomas Green Ryman, who, along with Jones built the Union Gospel Tabernacle, later named Ryman Auditorium (home to the Grand Ole Opry) after Ryman's death.
 In 1886, at his own expense, he had a large open-air structure called "The Tabernacle" built for interfaith meetings.
 Until his death in 1906, he held services there each September, bringing to his hometown the co-workers who assisted him in the great revivals he held throughout the country.

 Meanwhile, Jones raised funds for the Methodist Orphan Home in Decatur, Georgia.
 He went on to preach not only across the South, but also in New York City, Boston, Cincinnati, St. Louis, Los Angeles and Canada.
 Over the years, it is estimated that Jones preached to three million Americans.
 In his sermons, Jones preached that alcohol, dances, and the theater, were sinful.
 He became known for his admonition, "Quit Your Meanness."
 As an example of his preaching, once in an evangelistic Campaign in San Antonio, Texas, Jones hollered that the only difference between San Antonio and hell was that there was a river running down the middle of it.